MuokaPWambua/MuokaPWambua/README.md

 - A keen interest in Quantitative Finance 📈

-- I know a lot but not enough forever learning 🤓
+- I know a lot but not enough, still learning 🤓

 - 📫 How to reach me **muokapwambua@gmail.com**